OpenHFT/RFC/Service/PubSub/Service-PubSub-0.1.md

 # Subscription types.

 ## Subscription to a topic.
-You can register to a message
+You can register to a message.
+In this example, the *subscriber* will print all messages after a bootstrap of the previous message if it exists.

 ```java
 Subscriber<String> subscriber = System.out::println; // prints all messages